jackdaw-mafia/fjmrt-docs/dynamoDB.md

 ### JS commands for Dynamo DB

-1) call the SDK moduke and then use the following commands in the relevant functions:
+Call the SDK moduke and then use the following commands in the relevant functions:

 General resource link here: https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html